ashutoshmjain/gita/src/bhagvadGitaLanding.md

 Then we discovered scribing!

 Given the difficulties of early days, scribes chose the content with utmost care.
 Intent to scribe must yield full consensus.
-Only precious information made it to the written form - for careful preservation.
+Only precious information made it to the written form - for careful preservation - across space and time.

 The word "scripture" points to such pristine information, worthy of writing down.

 > Written text became the collective memory.
 In Sanskrit, such a collective memory is deemed `Smriti`.
 By virtue of being the collective memory, it is embedded into all of us, even if we are unaware.
 This  deep-seated memory is driver of our intelligence.
 Think of it as the DNA of thought.